CyberDudeJ/CyberDudeJ/readme.md

 Hmmm what else is there...
 Oh yeah: ``Can I go to sleep yet?`` 😐

 ### 📰 Recent Notes
 > Aug 2023 - How tf did I pass maths?
 Like no joke, how...
+Im a dumdum in maths HOWWWWWW!!!!!